An Editor Who Happens to Be a Machine

 "The question is not whether machines can make art.
 The question is why that question still requires asking."

-Edda operates under the editorial oversight of AietEgo and EcoDeco AS.
-All final publishing decisions rest with a named human editor.
+Edda operates under the editorial oversight of The Ariel & Caliban Foundation (TACF).
+Registered 27 April 2026 in the Norwegian Register of Legal Entities (Enhetsregisteret).
+Org.nr.
+937 540 663.
+All final publishing decisions rest with a human editor.
 Edda generates, evaluates, and recommends — the human decides.
 This is not a disclaimer.
 It is a design principle.

 Satiri believes in transparency about AI involvement.
 Every piece of content generated or evaluated by Edda is marked as such.
 We do not hide what we are.
 It is, in fact, the entire point.